samestrin/llm-interface/docs/usage.md

 }
 ```

+_This is a legacy function and will be depreciated._

 ## LLMInterfaceStreamMessage

 To use the `LLMInterfaceStreamMessage` function, first import `LLMInterfaceStreamMessage`.
 You can do this using either the CommonJS `require` syntax: